lilucse/lilucse/README.md

 Hi, I’m Lu Li.
 I am currently a PhD student at Mila and the University of Montreal.

-I’m interested in machine learning and reinforcement learning.
+I’m interested in deep learning and reinforcement learning.

 <!---